 Like, how is this guy still alive or even walking free today?
 That tells you something about the Colombian justice system.

-Hilariously though, even Popeye fell victim to Medellin’s insecurity (which he helped create) and was robbed at gunpoint by those notorious motorcyclists who forced him to pull his car over and give up his sunglasses, cellphone, cash, and jewelry (hey, he’s an old tough guy mafioso).
+Hilariously though, even Popeye fell victim to Medellin’s insecurity (which he helped create) and was robbed at gunpoint by those notorious motorcycle thieves who forced him to pull his car over and give up his sunglasses, cellphone, cash, and jewelry (of course he uses jewelry, he’s an old tough guy mafioso).

 Don’t ever count on receiving mail that was sent from abroad.